ObolNetwork/charon-distributed-validator-node/README.md

 - Either by adding a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
 - Or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`

+Note that a local `.charon/charon-enr-private-key` file will be created next to `bootnode/docker-compose.yml` to ensure a persisted bootnode ENR across restarts.

 # Project Status

 It is still early days for the Obol Network and everything is under active development.